Festival Info

 Parking

-About the Art
+About the Artists

-Juried artists can be from anywhere, including Tulsa.
+Juried visual artists can be from anywhere, including Tulsa.
 They apply through zapplication.org, the internationally recognized online resource for artists and festivals.
 Their work is reviewed by an independent jury for selection and is eligible for festival awards.

-Local artists are from Tulsa and surrounding areas.
-Their work is received by an independent committee for selection, but they are not eligible for festival awards.
+Local visual artists are from Tulsa and surrounding areas.
+Their work is received by an independent committee for selection.

 Mayfest features only original, handmade works of art in a variety of media, including clay, digital media, drawing/pastel, glass, graphics/printmaking, jewelry, leather/fiber, metal, mixed media, painting, photography, wood and more.